nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

         * `protocol` - partially supported.
 Allowed values: `HTTP`, `HTTPS`.
         * `tls`
             * `mode` - partially supported.
 Allowed value: `Terminate`.
-            * `certificateRefs` - partially supported.
-The TLS certificate and key must be stored in a Secret resource of type `kubernetes.io/tls` in the same namespace as the Gateway resource.
+            * `certificateRefs` - The TLS certificate and key must be stored in a Secret resource of type `kubernetes.io/tls`.
 Only a single reference is supported.
 You must deploy the Secret before the Gateway resource.
-Secret rotation (watching for updates) is not supported.
             * `options` - not supported.
         * `allowedRoutes` - supported.
     * `addresses` - not supported.